Category: Attobahn

 Experimental licensing iswide commercial deployment.

-8) “Nationwide mobile broadband” language vs what their own docs describe (data-center grid + licensing)
+8) “Nationwide mobile broadband” language vs (data-center grid + licensing)

 • Website is consumer-telco framed: “mobile internet,” “each end user,” “user is the hotspot.” (attobahn.com)

-• Shareholder reports emphasize an “IaaS DataGrid,” enterprise infrastructure, governance, and licensing strategy.
+• Company emphasizes an “IaaS DataGrid,” enterprise infrastructure, governance, and licensing strategy.

 9) “Revenue-positive” is tidopter Convertible Note**.”